 Dual members should not have out-of-pocket expenses for TennCare covered services.
 Providers may not collect a primary co-pay from a TennCare member.

-If someone has a specific question about coordination of benefits, who should they call first – DentaQuest or their Medicare Advantage dental plan?
+If I have a specific question about coordination of benefits, who should I call first – Renaissance or my Medicare Advantage dental plan?

-They should call their Medicare Advantage plan first, as that is their primary insurance.
+You should call your Medicare Advantage plan first, as that is your primary insurance.